StephenCBird/org_education_toolkit/docs/07-manage_access.md

 # Manage access

 _description_
-_we created a private repo so we need to add a team to it so they can have write access_
+_we created a private repo so we need to add a team to it so they can have access_

 ## Add a team to a repository